the-bootcamp-project/Native-Mobile-Application-with-Cordova-Svelte-TypeScript-Webpack/README.md

 ## 📋 Roadmap 📋

-See the [open issues](https://gitlab.com/the-bootcamp-project/boilerplates/native-mobile/-/issues) for a list of proposed features (and known issues).
+See the [open issues](https://gitlab.com/groups/the-bootcamp-project/frameworks/-/issues) for a list of proposed features (and known issues).

 ## 🤝 Contribute 🤝

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

 1. Please read the [contribution guidelines](docs/_media/code_of_conduct.md) first.
-2. Fork the Project
-3. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-4. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-5. Push to the Branch (`git push origin feature/AmazingFeature`)
-6. Open a Pull Request

 ## 📜 License 📜

-Distributed under the MIT License.
-See [LICENSE](LICENSE) for more information.
+See [LICENSE](https://frameworks.bootcamp-project.com/#/LICENSE) for more information.

 ## 💌 Contact 💌